 Devenir, LLC is a registered investment advisor and Broker Dealer member NASD/SIPC that was chosen by First American Bank to research and select the Health SavingsPLUS Account investment options.
 Devenir's investment selection methodology screens the plan's mutual fund options on a number of criteria, which includes, but is not limited to, total fund performance, category ranking by Morningstar® and track record.
 Devenir will periodically review and may recommend changes in the program's group of mutual funds if a particular fund no longer meets the investment selection criteria.
 You will not be given separate notice of these changes; however, the Current Funds page will always list the current group of mutual funds and provide access to fund prospectuses.
-Any change in the group of mutual funds will not affect amounts you have previously invested, nor will it prohibit you from investing in these funds.
-You may choose to invest in a fund that is no longer in the group.top
+Any change in the group of mutual funds will not affect amounts you have previously invested and you may continue to hold that fund.
+However, you will not be able to make any new investment into that fund.

 How do I invest my money?